jankowtf/reactr/README.md

 class(reg_x_2)
 ```

-Do the same for reactive objects set via `setReactiveS3()` and compare the objects/classes.
+Do the same for reactive objects set via `setReactive()` and compare the objects/classes.

 Clean up